-• Direct Offers to ITM Students: Occasionally the ITM Department will receive direct solicitations for internships, coops and employment.
-These may be posted on the Jobs board at the Rice Campus and will normally be sent to all ITM students via email.
+- Direct Offers to ITM Students: Occasionally the ITM Department will receive direct solicitations for internships, coops and employment.
+In most cases, these will be listed in the weekly ITM Newsletter.
 In the case of internships and coops, even if a direct solicitation is received, all arrangements for the internship or coop must be made via Career Services.
-Occasionally, employers ask faculty members to select students to apply for jobs, and those requests are forwarded to faculty members exclusively who will contact students they are recommending individually.

-- Employer Showcase sessions: Prospective employers in all areas of information technology will present opportunities offered by their companies in lunchtime sessions throughout the year.
-They usually buy lunch-most often pizza-and after their presentation will have an opportunity for questions.
+Occasionally, employers ask faculty members to select students to apply for jobs, and those requests are forwarded to faculty members exclusively who will contact students they are recommending individually. - Employer Showcase sessions: Prospective employers in all areas of information technology will present opportunities offered by their companies in lunchtime sessions throughout the year.
+They usually buy lunch-mot often pizza-and after their presentation will have an opportunity for questions.
 Past events have included a diverse set of employers including Google, Red Sky Technologies, and University of Chicago Medicine.
 Watch the weekly ITM Newsletter for announcements of these Employer Showcase sessions. - Other Opportunities for Employment: The opportunity to present at workshops, conferences and student colloquiums sponsored by the School of Applied Technology has proven to be fertile ground for employment for many ITM students.
 At any of these events, there may be (and usually are!) prospective employers evaluating students as they present results of their research and projects.
 Students have received direct job offers as a result of the quality of their participation in these events; in some cases offers have been made immediately following the conclusion of the student's presentation.
-Direct job offers are also solicited from faculty and staff members of ITM and are either emailed to students directly, or are featured in the weekly ITM Newsletter. - LinkedIn: linkedin.com is the leading professional networking social media site for the information technology profession.
+Direct job offers are also solicited from faculty and staff members of ITM and are either emailed to students directly, or are featured in the weekly ITM Newsletter. - ◆ LinkedIn: linkedin.com is the leading professional networking social media site for the information technology profession.
 The ITM Department urges every student embarking on a search for internships or employment to complete and maintain a full profile on LinkedIn.
 Students in the department have been offered interview opportunities by firms where they had not applied based on the strength of their profile, and this is the first place IT professionals look for information on fellow professionals.
 Your profile should include a professional portrait photograph, and Career Services will do free student headshots at least once each semester so there's no reason not to have one.
 (One of the companies who has invited students to interview based on their LinkedIn profiles is Google!)

-ITM Department Student Employment: The following student employment positions in the School of Applied Technology and the ITM Department are available to ITM undergraduate students:
+ITM Department Student Employment: The following student employment positions in the School of Applied Technology (SAT) and the ITM Department are available to ITM undergraduate students: